malyadskaya/VM/README.md

 If the amount was the exact as price or there were change then you'll finally get the product and the change if needed =)

 In case everything went well and you've got the product, 2 csv files will be changed (new temps created and renamed) accordingly: the amount of stock will be reduced in products.csv, in cashbox.csv the amount of banknotes/coins will be increased by inputted and descreased by given change.

+p.s. didn't used classes, the case is too small

 --------------------------------------------------------------------------------